 Dividends between Cyprus Tax resident companies are exempt from this tax.

 Dividends received by a Cyprus company from a non-resident company (NRC) are exempt from tax if:

 - less than 50% of the NRC’s activities are of an investment nature and

 - the foreign tax burden of the NRC is less than 5%.

-Dividends received from resident or non-resident companies which are not exempt from this tax as above are subject to SDC at 20% for the years 2012 and 2013 and 17% thereafter.
+Dividends received from a resident or non-resident companies that are not exempt from this tax as above are subject to SDC at 20% for the years 2012 and 2013 and 17% thereafter.
 Non-resident persons are not liable to SDC.

 Deemed dividend distribution